 #1 Think About What You Want

 Knowing what you want and what's important to you will help you to filter through all the listings and it'll make apartment hunting a lot easier.
+Keep in mind that while in the UK most rental properties are converted housing, in Vancouver the majority of properties especially around the city are apartments.
+Most houses are really large and split into several units and basement suites are very popular too.

 #2 Consider Where You Want To Live